raganwald-deprecated/Roweis/README.md

         // Static stuff goes here

-        // Sammy will put its dunamic stuff in this div:
+        // Sammy will put its dynamic stuff in this div:
         .main

         // More static stuff here